JeromeTing/DanceScheduleApp/README.md

 - as a user, I want to be able to save my dance schedule to file
 - as a user, I want to be able to load my dane schedule from file
+- as a user, I want to have the option to save my dance schedule to file when I attempt to quit the application